-When your finding aid is complete and you're happy with it, you will need to VALIDATE it against the EAD DTD as follows:
+When your finding aid is complete and you're happy with it, you will need to VALIDATE it against the EAD DTD.
+You can also validate it at any point to help you locate errors.
+To validate, do as follows:

-- 1. Go to http://validator.w3.org/ - 2.
-Click on the third tab, "Validate by direct input." - 3.
-In Notepad, select the ENTIRE DOCUMENT (either ctrl-A or Edit > Select All). - 4.
+1. Go to http://validator.w3.org/

+- 2. Click on the third tab, "Validate by direct input." - 3.
+In your text editor, select your ENTIRE DOCUMENT (either ctrl-A or Edit > Select All). - 4.
 Copy (either ctrl-V or Edit > Copy) - 5.
 Paste the text into the text box in the Validator and click the large button that says "CHECK." - 6.
 If you get a green bar that says it has validated great!
 If you get a red or yellow bar with errors, click on "Jump to Validation Output" at the top and it should explain the errors. - 7.
 If there are any errors, the validator will tell you what they are and the line number.
-Fix the errors in your Notepad file, recheck in the browser, then recopy the file into the validator's text box, and recheck. - 8.
-If you get lots of errors, fix just the first one in your EAD file, then repeat the copy/paste and validation steps.
-Sometimes one error will cause multiple problems, and fixing one error will remove several itemized problems.
+Fix the errors in your EAD file in your text editor, recheck it in the browser, then repeat steps 1-5 above. - 8.
+If you get lots of errors, don't panic!!
+Sometimes one error will "cascade" and cause multiple problems, but you only need to fix the first one and the others will go away.
+So focus on fixing just the first reported error in your EAD file, then repeat steps 1-5 above.